• Skip to primary navigation

 The first edition of the Princess of Wales’s Stakes took place in 1894.
 In those early days the race, which was named in honour of Alexandra of Denmark who became the Princess of Wales in 1863, was one of the premier contests in British racing.

-It took no time at all for the Princess of Wales’s Stakes to prove itself to be a race of the highest calibre.
+It took no time at all for the Princess Of Wales’s Stakes to prove itself to be a race of the highest calibre.
 The very first winner of what was then a one mile race was Isinglass, a horse who was a genuine superstar of the time thanks to his completion of the Triple Crown just one year earlier.

 Just five years later and Flying Fox added yet more prestige to the race.
 His Princess of Wales’s Stakes win came in the same season that he won the Triple Crown.
-In 1903, Rock Sand did as Isinglass did 10 years earlier by winning the Princess of Wales’s Stakes the year after winning the 2,000 Guineas, the Derby and the St Leger.
+In 1903, Rock Sand did as Isinglass did ten years earlier by winning the Princess of Wales’s Stakes the year after winning the 2,000 Guineas, the Derby and the St Leger.

-Classic Winning Princess Of Wales’s Stakes Champions: 1894 – 2020
+Classic Winning Princess Of Wales’s Stakes Champions: 1894 – 2024

-Year of Win Horse 2000 Guineas Epsom Derby Epsom Oaks St Leger Stakes
+Year(s) of Win Horse 2000 Guineas Epsom Derby Epsom Oaks St Leger Stakes

 2008 Lucarno ✘ ✘ ✘ ✔

-2002 & 2003 Millenary ✘ ✘ ✘ ✔
+2002/2003 Millenary ✘ ✘ ✘ ✔

 1997 Shantou ✘ ✘ ✘ ✔